 Rarotonga is one of the nine Southern Islands, the largest of all the Cooks, and home to the country’s capital, Avarua.
-Although the Cook Islands is an independent nation with its own prime minister and parliament (though Queen Elizabeth II is its official head of state), it defers to New Zealand for defence and external affairs matters.
+Though the Cook Islands is an independent nation with a prime minister and parliament (though Queen Elizabeth II is its official head of state), it defers to New Zealand for defense and external affairs matters.

 The Cooks became a British Protectorate in 1888 when Queen Makea Takau requested British assistance to prevent a feared takeover by France.
 The British transferred the islands to New Zealand in 1901, and it remained that way until the country gained independence in 1965 as a self-governing territory in free association with New Zealand.

 Beneath the summit of Te Manga, generations of Rarotongans have carved out patches of land to plant with bananas, pineapples and paw paw, while small villages dot the shoreline.
-Rarotonga has a circumference of just 32 kilometres, much of it blessed with spectacular beaches and all of it surrounded by an impossibly-blue lagoon that stretches more than 100 metres out to the island’s encircling coral reef.
+Rarotonga has a circumference of just 32 kilometers, much of it blessed with spectacular beaches and all of it surrounded by an impossibly-blue lagoon that stretches more than 100 meters out to the island’s encircling coral reef.

-With warm, tropical temperatures and achingly blue skies year-round, Rarotonga is heaven on Earth for anyone seeking to escape the winter cold and damp.
-Accommodation varies from B&Bs, guesthouses and backpacker hostels, to private beachfront villas and the most luxurious accommodation imaginable.
-But regardless of budget, on an island that measures just 67 square kilometres, you’re never going to be far from a postcard-perfect beach.
+With warm, tropical temperatures and achingly blue skies year-round, Rarotonga is a haven for anyone seeking to escape the winter cold and damp.
+Accommodation varies from B&Bs, guesthouses and backpacker hostels, to private beachfront villas and the most luxurious options imaginable.
+Regardless of budget, on an island that measures just 67 square kilometers, you’re never far from a postcard-perfect beach.

-Whether your idea of heaven is to simply laze in a hammock with a book and be serenaded by the sound of the breaking surf, or to collapse into bed exhausted after a day spent swimming, snorkelling or scuba diving, there’s more than enough activities to ensure no matter how long you stay it will never seem long enough.
+Whether your idea of heaven is to laze in a hammock and be serenaded by the breaking surf, or collapse into bed after a day of swimming, snorkeling or scuba diving, there’s more than enough activities to ensure no matter how long you stay, it will never seem long enough.

-Rarotonga’s first inhabitants arrived by water and the ocean remains as important to modern Rarotongans as it was to those early Polynesians.
-There’s no shortage of locals willing to direct you to their favourite beach, or tour operators eager to take you to their prime snorkelling spot or coral islet.
-You can head out for a spot of fishing, or just catch up with local fishermen happy to offer you their freshest catch.
+Rarotonga’s first inhabitants arrived by water, and the ocean remains as important to modern Rarotongans as it was to those early Polynesians.
+There’s no shortage of locals willing to direct you to their favourite beach, or tour operators to take you to their prime snorkeling spot or coral islet.
+You can head out for a spot of fishing, or catch up with fishermen happy to offer you their freshest catch.

-In the unlikely event that you grow tired of feeling sublime white sand between your toes, you can trek into the interior.
-There is a popular cross-island trail that passes Te Manga, or you can climb to the 340-metre-high summit of the flat-topped Mount Raemaru, which offers magnificent views.
+In the unlikely event you grow tired of feeling sublime white sand between your toes, you can trek into the interior.
+There’s a popular cross-island trail that passes Te Manga, or you can climb to the 340-meter summit of the flat-topped Mount Raemaru, which offers magnificent views.

-If you fancy some local history, you can explore Ara Metua, the 29-kilometre ancient inner road that was constructed in the 11th century, and which passes several important marae, or sacred places.
-Alternatively, you can trek to Papua Waterfall, or engage in a spot of birdwatching, hoping for a glimpse of the endangered Rarotonga monarch—a species of flycatcher that was in such peril in the mid-1980s it was then-regarded as one of the most threatened birds on the planet.
+If you fancy history you can explore Ara Metua, the 29-kilometer ancient inner road that was constructed in the 11th century that passes several important marae, or sacred places.
+You can also trek to Papua Waterfall or engage in a spot of birdwatching, hoping for a glimpse of the endangered Rarotonga monarch—a species of flycatcher in such peril in the mid-1980s it was then-regarded as one of the most threatened birds on the planet.

-If you opt for a local guide, you will likely not only learn about the island’s rich flora and fauna, but also be regaled with equally rich tales of the island’s history, myths, legends, fact and fiction.
-And don’t be surprised if you are invited home for dinner afterwards.
+If you opt for a local guide, you will likely not only learn about the island’s rich flora and fauna, but also be regaled with equally-rich tales of the island’s history, myths, legends, fact and fiction.
+And don’t be surprised if you’re invited home for dinner afterward.

 For those wishing something less strenuous, the Cook Islands is renowned for having some of the best artists and most skilled craftsmen in the Pacific, and nowhere is that more evident than on Rarotonga.
 For centuries, Cook Islanders have expressed themselves through their art.
 The vaka, the very craft on which people first arrived on the islands, are wonderful examples of artistic skill themselves—that talent continues to flourish.

 Traditional tattooing, comprised of in-depth, intricate, time-honoured designs that draw deeply from the islands’ history and are worn with immense pride, has re-emerged in recent years and is thriving.
-The truly adventurous souvenir hunter could seek out a local tattoo artist for a traditional design or a more contemporary one that uses cultural motifs—leave the Cooks feeling like a warrior!
+An adventurous souvenir hunter could seek out a local tattoo artist for a traditional design, or a more contemporary one that uses cultural motifs.

 If ink isn’t quite your thing, Rarotonga is especially renowned for its magnificent wood carvings, which often portray Tangaroa, the Rarotongan god of the sea and fertility, and the symbol of the Cook Islands.
 The finest and most ancient examples of this craft can be found in leading museums around the world, while modern works can be purchased in stores and galleries across the island or directly from artists.